hashicorp/vagrant/website/www/source/blog/2014-02-24-feature-preview-vagrant-1-5-share.html.markdown

 At that time, we'll publish further details about share, connect and the account required to use them.

-Next week, we'll cover another feature of Vagrant 1.5 &mdash; stay tuned.
+Next week, we'll cover another feature of Vagrant 1.5 -- stay tuned.